otfbm/docs/guides_getting_started.md

 Once that is done, we need to add a combatant to the initiative order onto whom the map is going to be automatically attached.
 Attaching a map allows every change that's made to it to be saved.
 We recommend adding a dedicated combatant for this, instead of a player or a monster, to prevent the map from vanishing when a player exits combat, or a monster is killed.

-So our combatant is going to be called `DM`, but it can also be `Map`.
+So our combatant is going to be called `DM`, but it can also be `Map` or `Lair`.
 Either name triggers the automatic attachment of the map.
 And we’re going to set its initiative at 20 so it can also be used for Lair Actions, if needed:

 ```
 !i add 0 DM -p 20